Earn the most rewards on your spending with the NEW GeniusCash app

 FAQ

-What is the best children’s savings account in Canada?
+Which is the best savings account for a child?

-Can I open a savings account for my grandchildren?
+Can a grandparent open a savings account for a child?

 If you liked this article and want more practical ways to save money every day, we've compiled our best tips all in one place.